Sadhurangam (2011 film): Production

-After the success of Parthiban Kanavu, Karu Pazhaniyappan and Srikanth reunited again for a project called Sadhurangam during December 2003.
+After the success of Parthiban Kanavu, Karu Palaniyappan and Srikanth reunited again for a project called Sadhurangam during December 2003.
 Srikanth portrayed a journalist and his character was named after Thirupathisamy, the late film director who was Karu Palaniappan's close friend.
 A set resembling a journal office was designed by Rajeevan on a home near Ekkaduthangal, Chennai.
 Initial publicity posters were in black-and-white, intended to emulate a chessboard.

 Soundtrack

 Soundtrack was composed by Vidyasagar and released in 2004.